 Horizontal scroll with Flexbox (the modern option)

-Why flex simplifies horizontal scroll
+Why Flexbox simplifies horizontal scrolling

-When to choose flex vs inline-block
+When to choose Flexbox over inline-block

-- I use flexbox when:
+- I use Flexbox when:

-- The layout is modern.
+- The layout is modern and already uses Flexbox elsewhere.

-- I need vertical alignment.
+- I need vertical alignment of the elements.

-- I want cleaner code.
+- I want cleaner and more readable code.

-- I use inline-block when:
+- I use

-- It's a very simple project.
+- It is a small or very simple project.

-Scroll snapping: magnet effect when scrolling
+Scroll snapping: the magnet effect when scrolling

 scroll-snap-type and scroll-snap-align

-These properties create the famous "magnet" effect:
+These two properties create the famous "magnet" effect:

 .slider {